 Approval for any credit card will depend on your status.
 The APR shown represents the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-Do you want to consolidate your debts and save on interest?
-A balance transfer credit card offers you an introductory low or 0% interest rate when you move your existing debt from a different institution or network onto the new card.
-This promotional interest rate runs for a fixed number of months (usually between 12 and 24 but in some cases much longer) and then reverts to a higher standard variable rate.
-Sometimes you’ll also pay a one-time balance transfer fee when you move your balance to the new card and you’ll generally pay an annual card fee.
-Even with these costs, a low or 0% interest rate means you can save a lot when repaying your debt.
+If you’re fed up of seeing half your monthly card repayment going towards interest, a balance transfer credit card offers low or 0% interest for a specified period when you transfer existing debt from a different bank.
+This promotional rate runs for a fixed number of months (usually between 12 and 24 but in some cases even longer) and then reverts to a higher standard variable rate.
+In most cases you’ll incur a one-off “balance transfer fee”, although some cards waive this.
+Even with a transfer fee, a 0% interest rate usually means that you can clear your debt faster and more cheaply.

 Balance transfer credit cards comparison